 EPA promulgated an original NPL of 406 sites on September 8, 1983 (48 FR 40658).
-The NPL has been expanded since then, most recently on February 23, 1994 (59 FR 8724).
+The NPL has been expanded since then, most recently on May 31, 1994 (59 FR 27989).

-The NPL includes two sections, one of sites that are evaluated and cleaned up by EPA (the "General Superfund Section"), and one of sites being addressed by other Federal agencies (the "Federal Facilities Section").
-Under Executive Order 12580 (52 FR 2923, January 29, 1987) and CERCLA section 120, each Federal agency is responsible for carrying out most response actions at facilities under its own jurisdiction, custody, or control, although EPA is responsible for preparing an HRS score and determining whether the facility is placed on the NPL.
+The NPL includes two sections, one of sites being evaluated and cleaned up by EPA (the "General Superfund Section"), and one of sites being addressed by other Federal agencies (the "Federal Facilities Section").
+Under Executive Order 12580 and CERCLA section 120, each Federal agency is responsible for carrying out most response actions at facilities under its own jurisdiction, custody, or control, although EPA is responsible for preparing an HRS score and determining if the facility is placed on the NPL.
 EPA is not the lead agency at these sites, and its role at such sites is accordingly less extensive than at other sites.
 The Federal Facilities Section includes those facilities at which EPA is not the lead agency.